Thomas Kerrich

-Thomas Kerrich (4 February 1748 – 10 May 1828) was an English clergyman, principal Cambridge University librarian (Protobibliothecarius), antiquary, draughtsman and gifted amateur artist.
+Thomas Kerrich (4 February 1748 – 10 May 1828) was an English clergyman, principal Cambridge University Librarian (Protobibliothecarius), antiquary, draughtsman, and gifted amateur artist.
 He created one of the first catalogue raisonnés (for the works of the artist Marten van Heemskerck).

 Life

 Thomas Kerrich was born at Dersingham in Norfolk, England, where his father, Samuel, was the vicar.
-After graduating B.A. from Magdalene College, Cambridge, in 1771, he went on the Grand Tour where he encountered Thomas Coke.
-Kerrich was a Fellow of Magdalene, and a Fellow of the Society of Antiquaries from 1797.
+After graduating with a B.A. from Magdalene College, Cambridge, in 1771, he went on the Grand Tour where he encountered Thomas Coke.
+Kerrich was a Fellow of Magdalene and a Fellow of the Society of Antiquaries from 1797.

-He collected ancient Roman coins and published papers on architecture, sepulchres and coffins.
+He collected Roman coins and published papers on architecture, sepulchres and coffins.

 In 1816, he bought and restored the Leper Chapel in Cambridge.
-He gave the chapel to the university, which in turn gave it the Cambridge Preservation Society in 1951.
+He gave the chapel to the university, which in turn gave it to the Cambridge Preservation Society in 1951.
 Many art galleries have works by Kerrich in their collections.

 Kerrich died in Cambridge on 10 May 1828.